-- NordVPN Our #1 choice.
+- NordVPN Our #1 choice for an Iran VPN.
 Needs some manual configuration to set up for use in Iran, but worth the effort as it achieves the highest levels of security, detection avoidance and obfuscation on this list.
-Includes 30-day money back guarantee.
+Includes a 30-day money-back guarantee.

 - IPVanish Solid security features including their custom Scramble feature.
 Vast array of IPs and servers to chose from.
 An uncongested network that has good speeds.